E. J. Josey: Career

 Immediately after graduating from library school in 1953, Josey was recruited into a position in a branch library at the Free Library of Philadelphia by Emerson Greenaway.
 With support from his minister, Reverend Leon Sullivan, Josey successfully advocated to be transferred to a position that could make use of his master's degree in history as part of the social science section.
-Unfortunately, Josey experienced racism from existing staff with lesser credentials who resented his advanced degree and the ability that enabled him to answer questions from patrons that his colleagues could not answer, and he was assigned clerical tasks beneath his abilities.
+Unfortunately, Josey experienced racism from existing staff with lesser credentials who resented his advanced degree and the ability to answer questions from patrons that his colleagues could not answer, and he was assigned clerical tasks beneath his abilities.
 As a result, Josey stayed just one year at the Free Library before deciding to leave the profession, accepting a position as a history instructor in social sciences at Savannah State College in Savannah, Georgia, where he remained for one year.

-Josey was recruited into the position of assistant professor and Director of the Library at Delaware State College, Dover, Delaware in September, 1955 as part of a re-accreditation effort, and was able to obtain certification for the library two years later.
+Josey was recruited into the position of assistant professor and Director of the Library at Delaware State College in Dover, Delaware in September, 1955 as part of a re-accreditation effort, and was able to obtain certification for the library two years later.
 A major initiative was the "Library Culture Program" which featured authors such as Langston Hughes, Kay Boyle, and Elizabeth Vroman.
 He remained at Delaware State until 1959.
 In this position Josey also began his career as an author, writing a series of articles while in the position about library management, library accreditation, and library use.
 He also began his first position as editor, of the Delaware Library Association Bulletin—the first African American in the role.
 In recognition of Josey's many accomplishments in the state, he was appointed to a statewide school librarian certification revision committee by the Delaware State Department of Public Instruction.
 While at Delaware, Josey also met and married Dorothy Johnson and became a father to Elaine Jacqueline Josey, his only child.